Your browser is out of date.

 Aktobe, Kazakhstan

 The ruins of Aktobe are a testimony to one of the largest medieval cities that existed in this branch of the Silk Road.
 With a partly reconstructed citadel overlooking the ancient town, it's easy to imagine the throngs of traders who would gather here as they traversed the routes of northwestern Kazakhstan.
+As a significant trade and craft centre, you can see influences in Aktobe from different civilisations and cultures, settled and nomadic.

-As a significant trade and craft center, you can see influences in Aktobe from different civilizations and cultures, settled and nomadic in the Aktobe site.
-Archeological excavations have revealed thousands of coins from various sources, as well as a large amount of everyday utilities.
 Located near the confluence of the Aksu and Chu rivers, Aktobe enjoyed a steady water supply as well as comfortable climatic conditions, helping the city to become a prosperous agricultural community.
 But it also had the benefit of being in a prime position along the Chang’an-Tianshan trading corridor of the Silk Road.
-With dynamic relationships between the sedentary city-dwellers and the nomadic people in the region, Aktobe quickly expanded after its founding in the 6th century AD into a multi-ethnic and cosmopolitan city.
+With dynamic relationships between the sedentary city-dwellers and the nomadic people in the region, Aktobe quickly expanded after its founding in the 6th century into a multi-ethnic and cosmopolitan city.

 Aksu River - © Stocker Plus / Shutterstock